 7. Beating yourself up over past mistakes

 It’s a cliché that everyone makes mistakes, but it’s true.
 Remorse may be unavoidable but shame is never necessary about parenting mistakes.
-Everyone does the best they know how to do at the time, with the tools they have at their disposal.
+You did the best you knew how to do at the time, with the tools you had at your disposal.

-Assuming your adult child is estranged for reasons beyond a simple need for space, it’s not the mistakes you made in the past that created this; however, it’s possible that repairs were not sufficient following those mistakes.
+Assuming your adult child is estranged for reasons beyond a simple need for space, it’s not the mistakes you made in the past that created this separation; however, it’s possible that repairs were not sufficient following those mistakes.